 Implementing version control would be a simple endeavor if you only worked as a solo dev with a local repo.
 However, this isn’t the case for many professional projects.
 Instead, a team will pool resources into a remote repo using a host such as GitHub.
 As such, it’s important to learn how to push to GitHub because it’s something you will have to do as part of your workflow.

 This post will show you how to push to GitHub using the command line.
 Also, we look at dedicated apps to help make the process smoother.
-At the end of the article, we talk about why pull requests should be something you learn and how they relate to pushing code.
-First, let’s look at how you’d use GitHub for your projects.
+Let’s look at how you’d use GitHub for your projects.